QUICK SUMMARY:

 For example, the Australian-based agency, Oh My Digital, wasn’t always crystal clear on their brand identity.

 “When we first started the agency, we felt sort of pressured to brand really neutral.
-Which is the biggest marketing mistake you could ever make, but when you just start out, you think you need to attract leads and work with anyone.
-We felt like we needed to make our agency feel really neutral and not too feminine to appeal to everyone.” - Katy Gillies, Co-Founder, Oh My Digital
+Which is the biggest marketing mistake you could ever make, but when you just start out, you think you need to generate leads and work with anyone.
+We felt like we needed to make our agency feel really neutral and not too feminine to appeal to everyone.” - Katy Gillies, Co-Founder, Oh My Digital.

 When Oh My Digital honed in on their brand identity, they began to attract the clients they actually wanted to work with.
 Your agency’s branding and content should resonate with your target audience.